Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 The last function will be for setting up the value for all the variants and so that money can be added to the counter.
 We do this with the function `function item:on_obtaining(variant, savegame_variable)`.

-1.It is best to start this with a table.
+1. It is best to start this with a table.
 The table will hole the money amount for 3 variants.
 For example, value 2 = variant 1, value 10 = variant 3, etc.

 ```lua
 function item:on_obtaining(variant, savegame_variable)